Charlie McCoy: Big break

 Chet Atkins heard one of McCoy's demo tapes and immediately hired him as a staff musician in May, 1961.
 His first recording session for RCA as a harmonica player was with an unknown singer from Sweden named Ann-Margret.
-She was beautiful, and only 18 at the time.
 He accompanied her on the song "I Just Don't Understand" Fred Foster of Monument Records then booked McCoy for McCoy's second session, this time with Roy Orbison, which included the song, "Candy Man".
 As the veteran musicians were tuning up, Orbison sang the song for them, accompanying himself on guitar.
 He said they needed to come up with an intro.
 McCoy immediately had an idea, but remained silent.
 Nothing was happening, the clock was ticking, and no one had anything.
 Finally, he played a motif quietly for veteran session guitarist, Harold Bradley, who said, "Hey guys, Charlie has a great idea."
 When the song became a million-seller, McCoy's performance drew notice by the music executives.
 He said, “After the song hit the radio, my phone started ringing ... and thank God, 61-years later, it's still ringing.”
 He continued to record for the Monument label without a written contract.
 His ability to give a creditable performance on many different instruments made him a good man to have on any session, and he became known as the "Utility Man" by producers.

 Although some of his singles and albums at this time did not sell, Foster believed in McCoy's music.
 Tex Davis, the promoter for Monument Records, was persuaded by Charlie Dillard of WPFA to release "Today I Started Loving You Again" from McCoy's second LP as a single.
 When it came out in 1972 it sold 750 000 copies and went to No. 16 in the Billboard country charts.
 His next album, The Real McCoy, won a Grammy at the 15th Annual Grammy Awards from the National Academy of Recording Arts and Sciences.
 His album Good Time Charlie reached No. 1 in the Billboard country chart.
 He has won two CMA Awards and seven ACM Awards.